emilelampe/maestros/README.md

 # maestros - Multi-label Stratified Group Splits

 `maestros` is a Python library that provides functionality for performing multi-label stratified group splits.
 This library is particularly useful for machine learning tasks involving multi-label data with grouped samples, where the train and test sets need to be stratified to maintain the label distribution, while ensuring the groups are disjoint.
 The multi-label stratification is done through the [iterative-stratification](https://github.com/trent-b/iterative-stratification) library.
+The included stratification chart and report can also be used for multi-label data where samples do not belong to groups.

 ## Installation